DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

 Helper T cell (small cell) and B cell (large cell), coloured scanning electron micrograph (SEM).
 Both cells are specialized immune response cells (lymphocytes).
-Helper T cells are derived from the thymus.
+Helper T cells are derived from the thymus (as are killer T cells).
 The helper and killer T cells exit and pass back into the bloodstream, ready to battle antigens.
 B cells reach their full antigen-fighting potential in the lymph nodes and spleen where antigens (foreign material) are filtered.
 When Helper T cells detect the presence of specific antigens, they produce various secretions that signal other cells to multiply and attack.
 Helper T cells instruct B cells to start making antibody-producing plasma cells and memory B cells.
 Helper T cells also foster the production of cytotoxic, or killer T cells.
 Helper T cells can also release interleukin which stimulates other T cells.
 B cells can also digest the foreign material.
-Magnification: x2,000 when shortest axis printed at 25 millimetres.
+Magnification: x2,000 when shortest axis printed at 25.

 Model release not required.
 Property release not required.